 INPEX CORPORATION (the “Company”) commissioned DeGolyer and MacNaughton, an independent petroleum engineering consultant in the United States, to assess the main proved reserves of the Group of which projects with a significant amount of future development investment might materially affect future performance.
 An assessment of other projects was undertaken by the Company.
 The definition of proved reserves is based on the U.S. Securities and Exchange Commission’s (SEC) Regulation S-X, Rule 4-10(a), which is widely known among U.S. investors.
 Regardless of whether the deterministic approach or probabilistic approach is used in evaluation, proved oil and gas reserves are estimated quantities that geological and engineering data demonstrate with reasonable certainty to be recoverable from known reservoirs under existing economic and operating conditions, from the date of evaluation through to the expiration date of the agreement granting operating rights (or in the event of evidence with a reasonable certainty of agreement, extension through to the expiration of the projected extension period).
 For definition as “proved reserves,” operators must have a reasonable degree of certainty that the recovery of hydrocarbons has commenced or that the project will commence within an acceptable period of time.
 This definition is widely regarded as being conservative.
 Nevertheless, the strictness of the definition does not imply any guarantee of the production of total reserves during a future production period.
 In this context, when probabilistic methods are employed, there should be at least a 90% probability that the quantities actually recovered will equal or exceed the sum of estimated proved reserves.

-For further details on proved reserves of crude oil, condensate, LPG and natural gas held by the Group, including equity-method, affiliates accounted please see the section "Oil and Gas Reserves and Production Volume" on P. 92 of our Annual Report 2018.
+For further details on proved reserves of crude oil, condensate, LPG and natural gas held by the Group, including equity-method, affiliates accounted please see the section “Oil and Gas Reserves and Production Volume” on P. 115 of our Integrated Report 2022.

 A reserve evaluation depends on the available geological and engineering data from oil and gas reservoirs, the maturity of development plans and a considerable number of assumptions, factors and variables including economic conditions as of the date such an estimate is made.
 Reserves may be revised in the future on the basis of geological and engineering data as well as development plans and information relating to changes in economic and other conditions made newly available through progress in production and operations.
 As a result, there is a possibility that reserves will be restated upwards or downwards.
 As to the reserves under a PSC, not only production, but also oil and gas prices, investments, recovery of investments due to contractual conditions and remuneration fees may affect the economic entitlement.
 This may cause reserves to increase or decrease.
 In this way, the assessed value of reserves could fluctuate because of various data, assumptions and changes of definition.